 The City's policy is to contribute the actuarially determined amount as recommended by GMEBS.
 The board of trustees of GMEBS has adopted an actuarial funding policy for determination of annual contributions and the systematic funding of liabilities arising under the plan.
-The annual recommended contribution is the sum of (i) the normal cost; (ii) the level dollar amortization of the unfunded actuarial accrued liability (initial unfunded actuarial accrued liability over 30 years from 1981 and changes in the unfunded actuarial accrued liability over 15 years for actuarial gains and losses, 20 years for plan provisions, and 30 years for actuarial assumptions and cost methods from the end of the year during which such changes arise); and (iii) interest on these amounts from the valuation date to the date contributions are paid (assumed monthly).
+The annual recommended contribution is the sum of (i) the normal cost; (ii) the closed level dollar amortization of the unfunded actuarial accrued liability over a period that ranges from 10 years to 30 years based on a funding policy adopted by the GMEBS Board of Trustees; and (iii) interest on these amounts from the valuation date to the date contributions are paid (assumed monthly).

-For the fiscal year ended December 31, 2023, the City's recommended annual pension cost was \$594,513.
-The required contribution was determined as part of the July 1, 2022 actuarial valuation using the projected unit credit actuarial cost method.
+For the fiscal year ended December 31, 2024, the City's recommended annual pension cost was \$598,351.
+The required contribution was determined as part of the July 1, 2023 actuarial valuation using the projected unit credit actuarial cost method.
 The actuarial assumptions include (a) 7.375% investment rate of return, (b) 2.25% projected salary increases, (c) no cost of living adjustment, and (d) no inflation rate adjustment.
-The period, and related method, for amortizing the initial unfunded actuarial accrued liability is 30 years from 1982 and changes in the unfunded actuarial accrued liability over 15 years for actuarial gains and losses, 20 years for plan provisions, and 30 years for actuarial assumptions and cost methods as a level dollar amount.